sauravhhh/EarthQ/README.md

 # Bhoomikamp

 Bhoomikamp is a **minimalistic, mobile-friendly web app** that displays worldwide earthquakes that occurred in the last 24 hours.
-It presents real-time earthquake data sourced from the USGS Earthquake API, providing essential earthquake details with a clean and user-friendly Design inspired by Material Design and iOS aesthetics.
+It presents real-time earthquake data sourced from the USGS Earthquake API, providing essential earthquake details with a clean and user-friendly Design.

 ## Features